mesonbuild/meson/docs/markdown/Pkgconfig-module.md

    D sources referred to by this pkg-config file
 - `uninstalled_variables` used instead of the `variables` keyword argument, when generating the uninstalled pkg-config file.
 Since *0.54.0*
+- `dataonly` field. (*since 0.54.0*) this is used for architecture-independent pkg-config files in projects which also have architecture-dependent outputs.

 Since 0.46 a `StaticLibrary` or `SharedLibrary` object can optionally be passed as first positional argument.
 If one is provided a default value will be